UtopieStudio/PHP-Composer-Autoload-Basic-Example/README.md

 ```
 You may wish to edit this after the fact, feel free, just make sure your namespace eg: `"Utopiestudio\\Autoloaderbasicsetup\\"` complies with the same formatting, uppercase camel-case letters and double backslashes.

 In theory, this could be anything you want eg, `"SuperDuperLoader\\LoadingNow\\LovelyJubbly\\"`.
 Just stick to using letters, though.
-In affect, this portion of the instruction is just an alias for the directory portion to the right of it.
+In effect, this portion of the instruction is just an alias for the directory portion to the right of it.

 Speaking of which, make sure the `"src/"` dir portion is correct, too, i.e. it's a valid directory which exists and is where you will be storing your class files.